bwlewis/feathercache/README.md

 compelling because of the potential scalability/performance potential of minio with their "XL" erasure-coded back end, and of course the proven scalability of S3 (at least if you're running in Amazon's ecosystem).

+Feathercache, by contrast, is trivially simple.
+Just point the built-in Mongoose service to a directory and serve data.
+Or use an S3 back end.

 # More documentation: